diegomcarvalho/old-site/blog/Markdown.md

 ### Table of Contents (TOC)

 Input `[toc]` and press the `Return` key.
-This will create a  “Table of Contents” section.
+This action will create a “Table of Contents” section.
 The TOC extracts all headers from the document, and its contents are updated automatically as you add to the paper.

 ## Span Elements